yandex-cloud/docs/en/speechkit/tts/api/tts-examples-v3.md

          export PATH=$PATH:<path_to_directory_with_executable_FFmpeg_file>
          ```

-      1. Go to the directory hosting the cloned {{ yandex-cloud }} API repository, create the `output` directory, and generate the client interface code there:
+      1. Go to the directory hosting the cloned API repository, create the `output` directory, and generate the client interface code there:

          ```bash
          cd <path_to_cloudapi_directory>